 Check out the “Energy Efficiency & Sustainable Living Guide”

-Working from home will result in an increase of your daytime energy use.
-The recently-published “Energy Efficiency & Sustainable Living Guide” provides easy, low tech and no tech strategies for improving energy efficiency and decreasing energy use in every room of your home!
+Working from home will result in an increase in your daytime energy use.
+The recently published “Energy Efficiency & Sustainable Living Guide” provides easy, low-tech and no-tech strategies for improving energy efficiency and decreasing energy use in every room of your home!

 On weekends, tackle energy-savings home improvements

 While the prospect of being hunkered down at home for multiple weeks in a row can feel daunting, it may also be a good opportunity to develop a priority list and a plan of action for energy-saving home projects ahead of summer.
 Your list could include swapping out light bulbs to LEDs, installing low-flow shower fixtures, installing programmable thermostats, paying attention to cold and hot spots to identify opportunities to seal cracks and gaps around windows/doors or opportunities to add insulation to crawl spaces and attics, upgrading heating and cooling equipment, installing a heat pump hot water heater, replacing air filters, and more!
 The Ameren Missouri and Ameren Illinois online stores are great resources for discounted items that can be shipped directly to your home.